If you’re running your own store on WordPress, you know how important it is to have great WooCommerce follow up emails.

 And that’s usually because they didn’t properly segment the list.

-If you’ve segmented your lists, then you’ll have a better understand of what would appeal to your readers.
+If you’ve segmented your contacts, then you’ll have a better understand of what would appeal to your readers.

 When it comes to writing, the advice is always: write what you want to say, then cut it into half.